 Stability and versioning

-big-code-analysis is on the 1.x line.
+big-code-analysis is on the 2.x line (currently 2.0.0).
 The full stability contract lives in STABILITY.md at the root of the repository — that file is the source of truth and is updated alongside the changelog at every release.

 The headlines for library consumers: